mattdesl/tweenr/README.md

 Clears and cancels all tweens stored in this tweenr instance.
 Returns this for chaining.

+#### `tweenr.timeScale`

+A value (default 1.0) which scales the delta time per frame, allowing you to slow down or speed up an instance of tweenr.

 --

 The return value of `tweenr.to()` is a tween with the following: